 Be Self-Employed

-Being a self-employed freelancer has its ups and downs, but if you know how to hustle, you can have a thriving business in just a few months.
+Being a self-employed freelancer has its ups and downs, but if you know how to hustle, you can have a thriving business.
 You can set your own schedule, choose a client base that appeals to your interests, and get involved with a community of your choice.
 If your massage business is slow to start, you can always work a second job on the side until you take on more clients.
 It’s all about choosing the right location, getting the word out, and keeping your clients satisfied.

 Your new career as a massage therapist is waiting for you at La’ James International College.
 To get started, find a local LJIC campus and fill out the enrollment application online.
 Discover a new world of possibilities and sign up today!